willgraham0/signal_processing/README.md

 ### Fourier

-The Fourier transform involves changing our signal into a linear combination of independent vectors that each represent a different frequency of sinusoid that makes up the signal.
+The Fourier transform involves changing our signal into a linear combination of independent vectors that each represents a different frequency of sinusoid that makes up the signal.
 The extent to which each frequency contributes to the overall signal is provided by the coefficient of each independent vector.